 De-wrinkle Clothes with Ice Cubes

-If you ran out of time to iron your shirt or pants, then throw them in your dryer with a couple of ice cubes and dryer sheets and in no time you’ll have wrinkle-free clothes.
+If you ran out of time to iron your shirt or pants, then throw them in your dryer with a couple of ice cubes and dryer sheets and, in no time at all, you’ll have wrinkle-free clothes!
 Just be mindful to put in only two or three garments at a time to let the ice do its trick.

 Wash Socks and Lingerie in a Mesh Bag